DynamiteAI/publish-community_id/README.md

 So you know this wasn't done all willy nilly, here are some things we tried to accomplish:

-* be Zeek 2.6 through 3.1 compatible - mindful of event name and signature changes across Zeek versions
+* be mindful of event name and signature changes across Zeek versions
 * make minimal calls to hash_conn() - only calculate the community_id once per connection
 * minimize memory footprint - store the ID value once and reuse it as needed for other app-layer logs
 * deal with asymmetry and loss - accommodate split transactions, request with no reply and reply with no request